Palestine-India Techno Park joins leading global network for science parks

 The Palestine-India Techno Park (PTP) participated in the Thirty-fourth World Conference on Science Parks and Areas of Innovation in Istanbul.
 The Park became a full-time member of the International Association of Science Parks and Areas of Innovation (IASP), a leading global network for science parks and areas of innovation.

-Chair of the Board of Directors and President of Birzeit University Abdellatif Abuhijleh, Chief Executive of the Palestine-India Techno Park Laith Kassis, and PTP board member Alaa Alaa Eddin attended the conference.
+Chair of the Board of Directors and President of Birzeit University Abdullatif Abuhijleh, Chief Executive of the Palestine-India Techno Park Laith Kassis, and PTP board member Alaa Alaa Eddin attended the conference.

 As a part of the conference, the participants took part in a specialized training that tackled issues on the design, creation, and management of science and technology parks.
 The training aimed to deepen their understanding of science parks and other areas of innovation.